 Discover a different facet of Budapest through this unique street art walking excursion.
 Accompany your knowledgeable local guide as you unveil concealed art pieces throughout the city, while gaining insights into their political and societal commentaries.

-Our Favourite Fiewall Paintings – A Self-Guided Tour
+Our Favourite Firewall Paintings – A Self-Guided Tour

 What Does Being Hungarian Mean to You? / Alice in Wonderland